 Within the bread aisle, you’d keep types and brand names together in a way that makes sense, such as private label English muffins next to the brand-name ones.
 All the labels would be facing the same direction, so customers can scan the labels.
 Another part of your merchandising strategy might place specialty sandwich buns near the deli counter.
 The goal is to make it easy for a shopper to find the kind of bread they want without too much effort.

 All merchandising, whether you offer a promotional event or place items on a shelf where customers are most likely to see them, contributes to your marketing efforts.
-It creates less friction for the customer and lets you sell more products.
+The importance of merchandising is that it creates less friction for the customer and lets you sell more products.

 What Is a Merchandising Team?